Simonaognyanova05/Real-Estate-Domko/README.md

 # Graduation-project
 This is my final project at school.
 The subject is "Real estate company - Domko".
-I will use HTML, CSS, JavaScript and MongoDb.
+I will use HTML, CSS, JavaScript, Express-handelbars and MongoDb.
 The plan is to create design first then to do functionality.

 This is documentation for the project: